Calvin Pickard: Edmonton Oilers

 The Oilers entered the postseason once again the following year, qualifying for the 2025 Stanley Cup playoffs.
 The team experienced a difficult first two games in their first-round series against the Los Angeles Kings, with Pickard playing in relief of Skinner midway through the third period in game 2.
-Concerns were raised about Skinner's form, and coach Knoblauch opted to start Pickard in game 3 as a result, where he made 24 saves in a 7–4 victory, avoiding a 3–0 series deficit.
+Concerns were raised about Skinner's form and coach Knoblauch opted to start Pickard in game 3 as a result, where he made 24 saves in a 7–4 victory, avoiding a 3–0 series deficit.
 Pickard played the rest of the series and would go undefeated, posting a 4–0 record as the Oilers advanced to the second round.
 He would proceed to play the first two games of the second-round series against the Vegas Golden Knights, winning both games.
 Skinner eventually returned to the net in game 3, as Pickard would be sidelined with a lower-body injury.
-Skinner's performance recovered throughout the series, and thanks to their combined efforts in net, the Oilers defeated the Golden Knights in five games.
+Skinner's performance recovered throughout the series and thanks to their combined efforts in net, the Oilers defeated the Golden Knights in five games.
 Pickard returned to the net in game 3 of the 2025 Stanley Cup Final, making his Stanley Cup Final debut.
 He returned in game 4 at the start of the second period after Skinner allowed three goals in the first.
 Pickard faced 22 shots en route to a 5–4 comeback victory for the Oilers.

+Minnesota Wild

+On July 1, 2026, Pickard signed a one-year, $1 million contract with the Minnesota Wild.

 International play

+Pickard first represented his country at the international level in December 2008, during the 2009 World U-17 Hockey Challenge and played in five games, winning three of his starts.
+He would represent Canada again at the 2009 Ivan Hlinka Memorial Tournament in August 2009.
+He won both games he played in, as Canada went on to win their fourteenth gold medal.

+Pickard represented Canada at the U18 level again at the 2010 IIHF World U18 Championships, held in April 2010.
+Pickard celebrated his 18th birthday in style, backstopping Canada to a dominating victory over event host Belarus by a score of 11–3, on April 15.
+This was sadly Canada's only victory of the preliminary round, as they ultimately finished the tournament in seventh place.

-Following a second successful season as a backup with the Avalanche, Pickard was selected for his first international tournament for Canada at the 2016 World Championships in Russia.
+Following a second successful season as a backup with the Avalanche, Pickard was selected for his first senior international tournament for Canada at the 2016 World Championships in Russia.
 He played two round-robin games for Canada, winning both times, en route to a gold medal.

+With the Avalanche eliminated from post-season contention, Pickard represented Canada again at the 2017 World Championships, held in Germany/France.
+Sweden won the tournament by defeating Canada 2–1 after a penalty shoot-out, with Pickard earning himself a silver medal in a losing effort.